 What else to do.
 Historic downtown Charleston offers a plethora of tourism options, including walks through the city's open-air market, horse-drawn carriage tours and the famed Rainbow Row of pastel-painted antebellum homes.
 If there's time, book a cruise to visit Fort Sumter, site of the start of the American Civil War.

 Where to eat.
-Start your day at the famed Hominy Grill or Mercantile & Mash.
+Start your day at Mercantile & Mash.
 Lunch offerings include 82 Queen, Magnolias or Butcher & Bee.
 Dinner in Charleston is a culinary experience at any of its many award-winning restaurants, including Charleston Grill, Peninsula Grill, Husk, Fig or Slightly North of Broad.
-For some truly outstanding barbecue, try Rodney Scott’s BBQ.
+For some truly outstanding barbecue, try Rodney Scott's BBQ.
 In 2018, Scott became only the second pitmaster to win a James Beard Award for Best Chef: Southwest.

 DAY THREE - Charleston